Fort Bend County Burglary Defense Attorney

 The Sims Law Firm is led by an

 experienced former prosecutor with a reputation for getting results—call (713) 766-1445 to

 What is Burglary?

 Legally speaking, burglary is a combination of theft charges and trespassing.

-entry, and the intent to commit a felony, theft, or assault.
-Without these
+unlawful entry, and the intent to commit a felony, theft, or assault.

 - Entering a building or habitation and committing or intending to commit